Sea of Japan naming dispute: Other countries

 On 29 June 2012, Assistant Secretary of State for East Asian and Pacific Affairs Kurt M. Campbell affirmed the BGN's position in his response, published on the White House website, to the We the People petition concerning the usage of "Sea of Japan", in which he stated, "It is longstanding United States policy to refer to each sea or ocean by a single name.
 This policy applies to all seas, including those bordered by multiple countries that may each have their own names for such bodies of water.
 Concerning the body of water between the Japanese archipelago and the Korean Peninsula, longstanding U.S. policy is to refer to it as the "Sea of Japan".
 He also stated, "We are aware the Republic of Korea refers to the body of water as the 'East Sea,' and the United States is not asking the Republic of Korea to change its nomenclature.
 U.S. usage of the 'Sea of Japan' in no way implies an opinion regarding any issue related to sovereignty."

 For example, the Manual of Style of the National Geographic Society states that disputed place-names in international waters or jointly controlled by two or more countries should use the conventional name first with other names following in parentheses.

 Since 2024, Microsoft has adopted a concurrent labeling approach in which both “East Sea/Sea of Japan” and “Sea of Japan/East Sea” are used simultaneously across its map platform.

-As of 2025, Google began displaying both the names “Sea of Japan” and “East Sea” across all map scales on its platforms such as Google Maps and Google Earth.
+As of 2025, Google Maps varies the name depending on where the user is accessing from.
+“Sea of Japan” is displayed to users in Japan, “East Sea” to users in South Korea, and "Sea of Japan (East Sea)" for all other users.